-The New Entrant Administrator reports directly to the Program Manager, who has the authority to take any necessary personnel actions to ensure that officers are meeting the requirements of the New Entrant program.
-All programmatic changes, overtime, and travel must be approved by the Program Manager.
-The New Entrant Administrator report is also responsible for tracking program expenses and submitting voucher requests and their related documents to the MCSAP Lead Agency, Pennsylvania State Police (PSP) each quarter.
+The New Entrant Administrator reports directly to the Program Manager, who has the authority to take any necessary personnel actions to ensure that officers are meeting the requirements of the New Entrant and MCSAP Inspection programs.
+All programmatic changes, overtime, and travel are reviewed and approved by the Program Manager.
+The Program Manager, at a minimum working 10% of his time \$11,520.50 dedicated to New Entrant activity work, and the New Entrant Administrator are responsible for tracking program expenses and submitting voucher requests and their related documents to the MCSAP Lead Agency, Pennsylvania State Police (PSP) each quarter.
+They also assist in the preparation of future grant requests relating to budget and program information as well as other duties necessary to administrate/manage the programs.
+The Program Manager will oversee and assist with budget request and quarterly report preparation.
+The Manager will also attend scheduled/unscheduled meetings with the Administrator, PSP, FMCSA, and others as it pertains to the New Entrant Program.